 2. Ghee

 Ghee is a type of clarified butter with a nutty flavor and scent.
-In cooking and baking, ghee can also be used in place of butter in a 1-to-1 ratio, just as we use coconut oil.
+In cooking and baking, ghee can be used instead of butter in a 1-to-1 ratio, just as we use coconut oil.

 However, because ghee includes more moisture than butter, some recipes may require adjusting the amount of ghee.

-Also, Ghee is best used as a butter alternative in baked items that demand higher temperatures in cooking.
+Also, ghee is best used as a butter alternative for baked items that demand higher temperatures in cooking.
 This is one of the best substitutes for butter.

 3. Greek Yoghurt